 Some other strategies to think of:

-Keep in mind all this only applies to those staff who are eligible for paid leave (so not including your Casual staff).
+Keep in mind that this only applies to staff eligible for paid leave (not including your Casual staff).